 Students can learn words directly from the texts/literature they are reading, often by choosing their own words, and they can have access to definitions either through you or through technology.

 You can save both time and reduce frustration when accessing definitions.
-Let students use cell phones to look up words.
+If you are unable to provide all the definitions, let students use cell phones to look up words.
 This is simple for them, accessible from anywhere, and motivating.
 You can read more about this in The 90 Minute Challenge packet.

 As you prepare for The 90 Minute Challenge, commit to the best method for your students to access definitions quickly and practice this method for ease.
 Make a competition out of it, create teams or partnerships.
 Let it be fun and noisy to be the first to find a definition.
 Go over the pitfalls (like spelling) and what to do about it.
 Download simple e-dictionaries and have students use voice to enter words.